aptech/docs/docs/fgls.rst

             * - ctl.omega0
               - Matrix or vector, user-defined :math:`\hat{\Omega}`, specified as a positive vector, positive semidefinite matrix, or a positive definite matrix.
 If provided, *method* is ignored and no data-driven :math:`\hat{\omega}` is computed.
             * - ctl.miss
-              - scalar, default 0.
+              - Scalar, default 0.

                 :0: Do not drop missing values.
 Will error if any missing values are detected.
                 :1: listwise deletion, drop any cases in which missings occur.
 Generates warning message if missing values detected.

             * - ctl.scaleResiduals
-              - scalar, default 0.
+              - Scalar, default 0.

                 :0: do not scale residuals.
                 :1: Scale residuals to truncate values at the first and ninety-ninth percentiles.

             * - ctl.mleAR
-              - scalar, default 1.
+              - Scalar, default 1.

                 :0: Use OLS estimate of autoregressive parameters in innovation covariance matrix estimation.
                 :1: Use MLE estimate of autoregressive parameters in innovation covariance matrix estimation.